Access to Arts Education:

 Agency Affected: Department of Education

-Comments: Education has planned a study to continue to examine Elementary and Secondary Education Act of 1965 (ESEA) Title I and Title II implementation issues.
-Education has developed surveys for the study that include questions regarding changes in access to arts education and the reasons for those changes.
-The department submitted the forms clearance package for the surveys to the Office of Management and Budget (OMB) on June 29, 2012.
-OMB approval was still pending in mid-August, 2012.
-Moreover, Education stated to OMB that initial data collection for the study is planned for spring 2013 and a follow-up data collection is planned for spring 2015.
-Once OMB approves the surveys, the information on students' access to arts education still must be collected, analyzed and disseminated to school districts and schools to fully address the recommendation.
+Comments: Education has planned a study to continue to examine the Elementary and Secondary Education Act of 1965 (ESEA) Title I and Title II implementation issues.
+Education has developed surveys for the study that include questions regarding changes in students' access to arts education and the reasons for those changes.
+The department submitted the forms clearance package for the surveys to the Office of Management and Budget (OMB) on June 29, 2012 and is going forward with the survey.
+Education had planned initial data collection for spring 2013.
+To allow for inclusion of questions for states, school districts and schools about No Child Left Behind Act (NCLBA) waiver implementation, data collection has been postponed until spring 2014.
+The information on students' access to arts education will be collected, analyzed and disseminated to school districts then, along with this related NCLBA information.